raingerber/jest-css-match-serializer/README.md

 type: `object`

-TODO
+See the `findMatches#options` description

 **expect**

 Jest's `expect` object, which is used to register the serializer.
-Alternatively, you can omit this parameter and manually call [expect.addSnapshotSerializer](https://facebook.github.io/jest/docs/en/expect.html#expectaddsnapshotserializerserializer) with the returned function.
-This can be useful if you create `findMatches` in a separate file:
+Alternatively, you can omit this parameter and call [expect.addSnapshotSerializer](https://facebook.github.io/jest/docs/en/expect.html#expectaddsnapshotserializerserializer) with the returned function.
+This can be helpful if you export `findMatches` for use in separate files:

 `test-utils.js`